elkhalloukisara/CountDownWebApp/README.md

 #The Count Down WebApp

-An java exmaple webapp project illustrating the combined use of :
+A java example webapp project illustrating the combined use of :

 - maven
 - eclipse